 Inspection and Sampling

-With consent of the owner or operator, the Department will, at any reasonable time, enter the premises of any person subject to the requirements of OAR 340-258-0110 through 340-258-0310 to determine compliance.
-The Department will inspect all relevant records and equipment, and will, in its discretion, purchase gasoline samples for testing by the Department.
+With consent of the owner or operator, DEQ will, at any reasonable time, enter the premises of any person subject to the requirements of OAR 340-258-0110 through 340-258-0310 to determine compliance.
+DEQ will inspect all relevant records and equipment, and will, in its discretion, purchase gasoline samples for testing by DEQ.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]